johnduarte/r10k-presentation/r10k_demo.md

 You should now have the helloworld module associated with the testing environment on the system.

+On *master*, inspect helloworld in testing environment

     cat /etc/puppet/environments/testing/modules/helloworld/manifests/init.pp

 ## Classify agent to branch

-On agent, add the following section to the `puppet.conf`
+On *agent*, add the following section to the `puppet.conf`

     [agent]
     environment = testing